EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 If you want to enable email magiclink login, you will need to set up Simple Email Service (SES).

-In the AWS web client, go to SES -> Domains.
-Click Verify a New Domain, then enter the top-level domain and check the box for Generate DKIM Settings, then click Verify This Domain.
+In the AWS web client, go to SES -> Configuration -> Verified Identities.
+Click Create Identity, then under 'Identity type' select 'Domain'.
+Enter the top-level domain under the 'Domain' field.
+Finally, click the 'Create identity' button.
-On the modal that pops up, there should be a button to create all the records in Route 53;
-click it.
-Then click Close.

 ### Create SMTP credentials
 You need to create SMTP credentials in order to authorize SES.
 These will show up as an IAM user, but you must go through an SES-specific process to get valid credentials; just creating an IAM user with SESFullAccess will not work.

-Go to an SES page and select 'SMTP Settings', then click the button 'Create My SMTP Credentials'.
+Go to an SES page and select 'SMTP Settings', then click the button 'Create SMTP Credentials'.
 You can leave the default IAM User Name as-is; click the Create button.
 You should be taken to a screen says a user has been created successfully.
 Click on 'Show User SMTP Security Credentials'.

 You will see a Username and Password.
-The Username is like any other IAM user ID, but the Password needs to be transformed in order to make it a valid Secret.

-These credentials will go into the Helm config file.
+These credentials will go into the Helm config file, under AWS_SMTP_USER and AWS_SMTP_PASS, respectively.
 You must also fill in the region that you've created these credentials in, replacing <SES_REGION> in api.extraEnv.SMTP_HOST.

 ### Move SES out of Sandbox
 By default, SES domains are in Sandbox mode, where they can only send emails to verified email addresses.